dm-drogeriemarkt/foreman_git_templates/README.md

 ## Usage

-Repositories are fetched as a tarball files and must have a specific file structure.
-Only one template for template kind is supported but multiple snippets, eg.
+Repositories are fetched as tarball files and must have a specific file structure.
+Only one template for template kind is supported however multiple snippets are supported, for example:

 ```
 .